milvus-io/bootcamp/solutions/reverse_image_search/object_detection/README.md

-# Image Similarity Search with object detection
+# Image Similarity Search with Object Detection

 ## Overview

-This demo uses the towhee pipelines to detect objects in images and extract feature vectors of images, and then uses Milvus to build an image similarity search system.
+This demo uses the [towhee](https://github.com/towhee-io/towhee) pipelines to detect objects in images and extract feature vectors of images, and then uses Milvus to build an image similarity search system.

 The following is the system diagram.